 c.
 The soldiers twisted a crown of thorns and put it on His head, and they put on Him a purple robe.
 Then they said, “Hail, King of the Jews!”: Everything about this was intended to humiliate Jesus.
 The Jewish rulers had already mocked Jesus as the Messiah (Matthew 26:67-68).
 Now the Roman powers mocked him as king.

-· The Gospel of Matthew adds that Jesus was stripped, given a reed as mocking royal scepter, that the soldiers bowed their knee before Jesus, offering mocking homage and honor to Him, that they spat on Jesus
+· The Gospel of Matthew adds that Jesus was stripped, given a reed as mocking a royal scepter, that the soldiers bowed their knee before Jesus, offering mocking homage and honor to Him, and that they spat on Jesus.

 i.
 We can also decide to do the opposite of what these did to Jesus.
 “Oh, that we were half as inventive in devising honor for our King as these soldiers were in planning his dishonor!
 Let us offer to Christ the real homage that these men pretended to offer him.”
 (Spurgeon)

 d.
 That you may know that I find no fault in Him: Pilate repeated the statement first recorded at John 18:38, declaring Jesus innocent of any wrongdoing.
 As a judge Pilate had both reason and responsibility to set Jesus free with no punishment instead of the humiliation and brutality that He endured.

 i.
 “Pilate made five several attempts to release our Lord; as we may learn from Luke 23:4, 15, 20, 22; John 19:4, 12, 13.”
 (Clarke)